 Recent advancements in GANs include:

-- StyleGAN: Developed by NVIDIA, StyleGAN allows for high-level control over generated images, enabling the creation of photorealistic faces and artistic content.
+- StyleGAN: Created by NVIDIA, StyleGAN offers high-level control over generated images, making it possible to produce artistic content and photorealistic faces.

-- Applications in Healthcare: GANs are being used to generate synthetic medical images for training and augmenting datasets, aiding in disease detection and diagnosis.
+- Applications in Healthcare: To help with disease detection and diagnosis, GANs are being used to create synthetic medical images for training and dataset augmentation.

 Reinforcement Learning and Neural Networks